BaseMax/filesplitter/README.md

 ## Installation

-Download the latest executable from the [Releases](https://github.com/BaseMax/filesplitter/releases) page or build from source:
+Download the latest source from the repository and build from source:

 ```bash
 git clone https://github.com/BaseMax/filesplitter.git